The customer journey is being remade by AI

 4. Staying or leaving

+The customer is approached for renewal or thinks about leaving.
 AI prices the renewal based on the customer's likelihood of accepting, not solely their risk.
 Loyalty is rewarded or penalised by the model's read of who is unlikely to switch.

 Three possible end states

 Across the four moments, the AI customer journey is producing three potential end states.
+Different firms are at different states for different moments, and firms may not sit cleanly in one

-Default State: AI to the customer
+AI to the customer (Default)

-Designed State: AI for the customer
+AI for the customer (Designed)

-Participant State: AI with the customer
+AI with the customer (Involved)

 Please get in touch with your usual Crowe contact for further information.